Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 **3. Final allocations for project rewards distribution.** Leads are required to include a reward distribution in the final report, allocating a percentage to each contributor, totaling 100%.
 They may recognize anyone they believe contributed to the project by noting their contributions in the report, regardless of formal team status.
 For small teams of four or more, we recommend using [Coordinape](https://coordinape.com/) to determine these distributions.

 **4. Create Documentation.** If someone needs to maintain the work after it’s completed, or users need to know where things are, please include documentation for the people who come after you.

+**5. Final Report Review and Approval.** The Executive Branch Leads will review and grade the final report.
+If the project is deemed completed it will be included in that quarter's retroactive rewards.
+Also, if the Project is successfully completed, the Project’s Lead has the option to become a member of the **Senate** as outlined in our DAO Constitution.
+Members of the Senate retain their position for six months.
+Senate members are required to attend Senate meetings and required to vote and review incoming proposals for the next quarter.

 ## Retroactive Rewards